PGY1 Ambualatory care HIV

 Pharmacy Department Service:

 The resident will be required to provide staffing service to the department during the year.
-It is mandatory for the resident to complete as least one shift on a major holiday (Thanksgiving, Christmas Eve, Christmas, or New Year’s Day).
+It is mandatory for the resident to complete asat least one shift on a major holiday (Thanksgiving, Christmas Eve, Christmas, or New Year’s Days) and one minor holiday.
 Shifts will be divided between Transitions of Care and One Community Health Clinic and will occur in the evenings and on the weekends.
 A licensed pharmacist will work alongside the resident or will be available on-call as backup.

 Required Competencies: